 TBBC is a production brewery with the soul of a brewpub.
 Fermenters loom over diners.
 The menu features dishes incorporating TBBC beer (featured on “Diners, Drive-ins and Dives”).
 Old Elephant Foot was a hop bomb (80 IBUs) before they gained wide popularity, with a medium body, made with Northern Brewer, Centennial and Cascade hops.
 The name is the product of an after-hours tasting session at the homebrew store.

 “We were creating the recipe sheets and needed to create names for the beers we had home-brewed for years,” recalls head brewer Dave Doble.
 “As we were pondering the IPA, my brother Mark's rendition of an Old Elephant's Foot came up.
 He used the hollowed-out faux foot as a garbage can while attending college in England.
 The rest is history.”

 It’s one of the brewery’s eight core beers (others include Iron Rat Imperial Stout, Red Eye Amber, Moose Killer Barleywine and Reef Donkey, an American Pale ale that won a bronze medal at the 2014 Great American Beer Festival).
 It was also the brewery’s first canned beer.

-A few blocks to the west of the brewery are some of the most significant sites in the historic district: The Cuban Club, El Pasaje, and The Don Vicente de Ybor Historic Inn, formerly the Gonzalez Clinic, where generations of Ybor City residents were born.
+A few blocks to the west of the brewery is one of the most significant sites in the historic district: The Cuban Club.

 The massive brick Ybor Factory Building was the neighborhood’s first cigar factory (now owned by the Church of Scientology.)
 Across the street is tiny Jose Marti Park, where Cuban freedom fighter Jose Marti often stayed in a boarding house (long gone).
 The park is owned by the government of Cuba, and is billed as the only slice of free Cuba in the world.